 Fabege is a Swedish public limitedliability company with registered office in Stockholm.
 The company's corporate governance is based on its Articles of Association, the Swedish Companies Act and other applicable laws and regulations.
 Fabege applies the Swedish Corporate Governance Code (the "Code"), whose main purpose is to improve standards of governance among Swedish businesses.
-The Code is based on the principle of 'comply or explain'.
-The reasons for Fabege's departures from the Code are explained in greater detail below.
-This Corporate Governance Report does not form part of the formal annual report documents, but constitutes a separate report.
-It has not been examined by the company's auditors.
+The Code is based on the principle of "comply or explain".
+The reasons for Fabege's departures from the Code are explained in greater detail at the end of this report.